-Business entities in South Africa
+Business entities in South Africa in 2023

-The South Africa Companies Act allows registration of companies by foreigners in most industries, and the business entity most commonly setup by Healy Consultants for our Clients is the limited liability company, locally known as a private company (Pty.
+The South Africa Companies Act allows registration of companies by foreigners in most industries, and type of business structure most commonly setup by Healy Consultants for our Clients is the limited liability company, locally known as a private company (Pty.
 Ltd.).
 The main challenge for registration of a company in South Africa for businessmen living abroad is the need to appoint a local bank signatory.
 To protect their interest, most of our Clients request Healy Consultants to provide nominee services for such appointment.
 See our nominee services page for further details or read the page below for detailed information on the different types of business entities available in South Africa.

 Doing business in South Africa with a local entity